abhinpai/pai-portfolio/docs/javascript/modules/m2_object.md

 song.play(); // undefined -> mp3, undefined -> mpeg, undefined -> mp4
 ```
-If you see the above example i got undefined why is that? 😢
+If you see the above example I got undefined why is that? 😢

 **Answer** is we have `forEach` loop inside the `play()` and only `play()` method is member of `song` object where as `forEach` is member of global/window object